mgvit2021/Product-Management-API/README.md

 * **Category** : Category class includes all the category information and methods required for various operations.

 * **Product** : Product class includes all product details and methods that are required for various operations.

+Categories are arranged in tree-like data structure. **Root category** is the base category and is not accessible.
+Each category can have multiple sub-categories (child nodes).
+Categories can be updated and deleted.
+Child-nodes of the deleted category will become child of it's parent.

+Product, when created must belong to a category and contain all valid product info.
+Extra details can also be added to the product object.
+Products support operations like sort, filter and search.
+Product invoice can also be fetched, consisting of the product SKU and complete price-breakdown.

 ## Key Features